qubole/s3-sqs-connector/README.md

-region|required, no default value|AWS region where queue is created fileFormat|required, no default value|file format for the s3 files stored on Amazon S3 schema|required, no default value|schema of the data being read sqsFetchIntervalSeconds|10|time interval (in seconds) after which to fetch messages from Amazon SQS queue sqsLongPollingWaitTimeSeconds|20|wait time (in seconds) for long polling on Amazon SQS queue sqsMaxConnections|1|number of parallel threads to connect to Amazon SQS queue sqsMaxRetries|10|Maximum number of consecutive retries in case of a connection failure to SQS before giving up
+region|required, no default value|AWS region where queue is created fileFormat|required, no default value|file format for the s3 files stored on Amazon S3 schema|required, no default value|schema of the data being read sqsFetchIntervalMilliSeconds|10000|time interval (in milliseconds) after which to fetch messages from Amazon SQS queue sqsLongPollingWaitTimeSeconds|20|wait time (in seconds) for long polling on Amazon SQS queue sqsMaxConnections|1|number of parallel threads to connect to Amazon SQS queue sqsMaxRetries|10|Maximum number of consecutive retries in case of a connection failure to SQS before giving up